FarronF/limerick-council-meetings/meetings/2021/07/05-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 14th June 2021.md

 limit the growth of the town to well within its immediate development capacity, particularly at a

-time when Ireland needs housing and development to provide for a rising population.--- The amendment was proposed by Cllr Donegan, seconded by Cllr Carey.
+time when Ireland needs housing and development to provide for a rising population.
+---
+The amendment was proposed by Cllr Donegan, seconded by Cllr Carey.

 **9.Change to Chapter 4-Shopfront Design Guidelines**